2021 Nurse Educator's Conference Committee

-Dr. Pamela Stetina has been a nurse educator for 20 years.
-Her primary teaching responsibilities are in Adult Health at the Undergraduate level.
-She has an ongoing interest in the use of simulation as a teaching strategy, and as a method to improve patient safety.
-She began using simulation intensively in 2010.
+Dr. Pam Stetina has been a nurse educator for more than 25 years.
+She has served in administrative roles at Northern Arizona University, but her main passion is teaching.
+Her primary teaching responsibility has been in Adult Health, although she also teaches many other courses, including Introduction to Nursing as a Discipline and a Profession, Research, Theory, Informatics, Leadership, and Fundamentals (to name a few!).
+She has an ongoing interest in the use of simulation as a teaching strategy and as a method to improve patient safety.

 Monica has a Master of Science, and a Master of Regional Community Planning.
 She is the Executive Director for Centennial Area Health Education Center.
 She spent a career in local government and develop a passion for responsible fiscal management and policy development.
 Her interests include traveling.
 Her favorite place thus far is Estonia, and her favorite city is Boston.

 Dr. Yockey is an Assistant Professor with the University of South Dakota.
 She has over 30 years of experience as a nurse educator in Licensed Practical, Associate, Baccalaureate, RN-BSN, PhD and DNP programs.
 Her clinical practice includes acute and community mental health, medical/surgical, and international health care settings.
 Academic leadership positions have included site director and state course coordinator.
 Her research interests focus on student success strategies.